SeungKang/example-memp-loader/README.md

 **me**dge **mu**ltiplayer loader

-A Dll written in Rust that loads the multiplayer mod dll into Mirror's Edge when the game starts.
-This Dll is loaded by using Phantom Dll hijacking techniques and taking the name of the unused Dll "AgPerfMon.dll".
-After the multiplayer mod dll is loaded the memp loader Dll is deloade from the game.
+A DLL written in Rust that loads the multiplayer mod DLL into Mirror's Edge when the game starts.
+This DLL is loaded by using Phantom DLL hijacking techniques and taking the name of the unused DLL "AgPerfMon.dll".
+After the multiplayer mod DLL is loaded the memp loader DLL is deloade from the game.

+The number of dependencies have been reduced by using used rust native datatypes.

 [Mirror's Edge Multiplayer Mod](https://github.com/LucasOe/mmultiplayer)

 Referenced in my blog post: TODO add link to blog post

-## Build Dll
+## Build DLL

 1. Install Rust through rustup
 2. Install toolchain `rustup install stable-i686-pc-windows-msvc`